Skip to content

 United States

-FIFA's fourth and final ticket sales phase launched on 1 April 2026 at 11:00 EDT and crashed on opening.
-Fans were directed into the wrong queue, labelled 'PMA late qualifier supporters,' and faced waits exceeding 90 minutes; WFAA Dallas reported fans still stuck in line at 14:30 local time.
-FIFA's only public response was to say the links were 'functioning properly,' without acknowledging the misdirected queue or explaining the delays.
+FIFA's fourth and final ticket phase launched on 1 April 2026 at 11:00 EDT and crashed immediately.
+Fans were routed into a wrong queue and faced waits exceeding 90 minutes.
+FIFA's only response: the links were "functioning properly."

 Amnesty International published 'Humanity Must Win' on 31 March, upgrading tournament risk to medium-to-high and finding only 4 of 16 host cities with human rights plans.
 Dallas, Houston and Miami signed ICE collaboration agreements; Toronto displaced unhoused people; Vancouver explicitly barred ICE from any role.